yuzhaouoe/yuzhaouoe.github.io/_posts/2023-09-22-A primer on Explainability for Graph Neural Networks.md

 ---
 title: A primer on Explainability for sGraph Neural Networks
-seo_title: 'Using Captum, TracIn and Integrated Gradients for attribution on Graph Neural Networks'
+seo_title: Using Captum, TracIn and Integrated Gradients for attribution on Graph Neural Networks with pytorch geometric
 ---

 <html>